-In the last several years mobile trading reached new heights with a level of penetration that many never thought possible.
+In 2015 mobile trading reached new heights with a level of penetration that many never thought possible.
 But this is only the starting point and the industry has a long way to go, according to ADS Securities CTO, Andrew Rossiter.

 As an industry we may have overlooked the real reason why mobile trading has expanded so quickly and widely.
 We still look at a smartphone as a device we can place a trading platform onto.
-This is the wrong approach and we’ve only recently started to learn from the mobile app industry.
+This is the wrong approach and in 2015 we started to learn from the mobile app industry.
 They know that a smartphone is part of a lifestyle and you need to understand that lifestyle, whether you are a trading app or chat network.

 Globally many millions of people now have access to relatively cheap, but very powerful smartphones.
 They are in the hands of new users from emerging middle classes in markets as diverse as China, South America and Africa.
 These are an educated, aspirational and very ‘phone’ literate audience.
 They may never have owned a desktop, or even a laptop, but are expert in accessing, managing and using data on mobile devices.
 They know this platform and need us to deliver a product that works in this handheld environment.

 If we want to interact with smartphone users we have to be aware that we are entering an ecosystem where these devices are essential to the way they live their lives.
 Modern smartphones control their social life, it provides their retail therapy, news flow, business communications and even gets them a taxi.
 If you decide to enter this world you have to make sure that your offering is as efficient and easy to access as their favourite apps.